odino/odino.github.com/source/_posts/2017-03-04-eval-no-more-understanding-vm-vm2-nodejs.markdown

 things to consider](http://stackoverflow.com/questions/197769/when-is-javascripts-eval-not-evil#comment19416896_198031)
 that might still make `eval` a risky element of your codebase.

-One very interesting approach is to use [web workers](http://blog.namangoel.com/replacing-eval-with-a-web-worker) as they provide a semi-isolated context that cannot interfere with the original window.
+One very interesting approach is to use [web workers](http://blog.namangoel.com/replacing-eval-with-a-web-worker), as they provide a semi-isolated context that cannot interfere with the original window.

-Oh boy, did I make this long...As always, feel free to leave your feedback in the comments!
+That said, there's still a long way to go until we can safely run an untrusted piece of code, both on the client and the server.

+Perhaps that's for the best ;-)

 {% footnotes %}
-  {% fn Here I am running under the assumption everyone understand why you shouldn't expose eval to the public through forms etc, and you only use it on "protected" backends %}
   {% fn Another example, you should use '&&' and not 'and' %}
-  {% fn I use the word "breakout" meaning code that uses APIs it shouldn't have access too.
-As usual, my english is too limited :) %}
   {% fn including the global one because you can just use global.$VAR in Node ¯\\_(ツ)_/¯ %}
   {% fn console.time|timeEnd are amazing for this kind of quick benchmarks %}
-  {% fn Code was running on Node v7.4.0 %}
   {% fn Unless you are, of course, optimizing for each and every ms. In general, I tend to forget about these optimizations as the bottleneck is usually somewhere in the network, or a DB query, so optimizing for that won't really move the needle %}
-  {% fn I assume that's because it's based on a V8 feature, contexts, that is not really standardized / spread across all engines %}
   {% fn Using lambda for this would actually make it for a cool proof of concept %}
 {% endfootnotes %}